sigcsets/sigcse2022/_participants/in-person-program-experience.md

 ## Paper Presentations

-Paper presentations will be held in conference rooms solely virtually or in-person.
+With one exception (at the current time), paper presentations will be held in conference rooms solely virtually or in-person.
 There will be no hybrid capabilities.
 Social distance seating will be available for in-person events and we envision in-person sessions being managed as they have been in previous SIGCSE TS’s.

 ## Question: I am an in-person attendee and would like to attend some virtual events.
 Is this possible?